facebook/react/docs/docs/flux-todo-list.md

 As you'll see below, with every change to the input, React expects us to update the state of the component.
 So when we are finally ready to save the text inside the input, we will put the value held in the component's state in the action's payload.
 This is UI state, rather than application state, and keeping that distinction in mind is a good guide for where state should live.
 All application state should live in the store, while components occasionally hold on to UI state.
 Ideally, React components preserve as little state as possible.

 Because TodoTextInput is being used in multiple places within our application, with different behaviors, we'll need to pass the onSave method in as a prop from the component's parent.
-This allows onSave to invoke different actions depending on where it is used.
+This allows onSave to invoke different action creator methods depending on where it is used.

 ```javascript
 /** @jsx React.DOM */